rust-lang/book/second-edition/nostarch/chapter11.md

 We can do this by adding another attribute, `should_panic`, to our test function.
-This attribute makes a test pass if the code inside the function panics, and the test will fail if the code inside the function does non panic.
+This attribute makes a test pass if the code inside the function panics, and the test will fail if the code inside the function doesn't panic.

 Listing 11-8 shows how we’d write a test that checks the error conditions of `Guess::new` happen when we expect: